top of page

 Shobak Castle

-Shobak Castle, also known as Montreal, is a Crusader fortress in southern Jordan.
-Built in the 12th century, it played a strategic role during the Crusades and is now a well-preserved historical site, offering insights into the medieval history of the region.
+Also known as Montreal, a Crusader fortress in southern Jordan.
+Built in the 12th century, it played a strategic role during the Crusades ruling and is now a well-preserved historical site, offering insights into the medieval history of the region.

 Desert Castles